ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 ## Physical storage design
 {: #design_physicalinfrastructure-storage-design}

-Physical storage design consists of the configuration of the physical disks that are installed in the physical hosts and the configuration of the shared file-level storage.
+Physical storage design consists of the configuration of the physical disks that are installed in the physical hosts and the configuration of the shared network-attached storage.
 This includes the operating system (vSphere ESXi) and the disks that are used for storage of the virtual machines (VMs).
 Storage for VMs can consist of local disks that are virtualized by VMware vSAN, shared file–level storage, or shared block-level storage.

 ### Operating system disks
 {: #design_physicalinfrastructure-os-disks}